From Commitment to Action

 From Commitment to Action (FC2A) is a UNDP flagship initiative piloted in Colombia, Peru and Ecuador to support governments and companies to accelerate a reduction in deforestation from agricultural commodities in key forest eco-regions.
 At the centre of the project was the collaborative development of a roadmap for each country, highlighting current policies and investments, and further actions needed, to fulfill the commitments made by these countries’ governments and companies to reduce deforestation from commodities.

 Phase 1 of FC2A has built on UNDP’s role as a trusted development partner through the UNDP regional and Country Offices in these three countries.
-Using UNDP GCP’s expertise in Effective Collaborative Action, FC2A brought together public and private sectors, with civil society, to define these roadmaps.
+Using UNDP GCP (Green Commodities Programme)’s expertise in Effective Collaborative Action, FC2A brought together public and private sectors, with civil society, to define these roadmaps.

 National and Sub-National Dialogues have been the key events on the way to the three roadmaps, which have: